Blake Shelton: 2019–2023: Fully Loaded: God's Country and Body Language

 In 2019, Shelton released a compilation album titled Fully Loaded: God's Country.
 The album was preceded by the single "God's Country", which peaked at number one on Hot Country Songs in mid-2019.
 Also released from the album was "Hell Right", a second duet with Adkins, as well as "Nobody but You", a collaboration with partner Gwen Stefani.

 In 2020, Todd Tilghman was announced the winner for the 18th season of The Voice, giving Shelton his seventh victory in the series.
 In 2021, season 20, his finalist Cam Anthony was named the winner, securing Shelton his eighth win as coach.

-Shelton released his twelfth studio album, Body Language, on May 21, 2021 – his first in over four years.
+Shelton released his 12th studio album, Body Language, on May 21, 2021.
 The album's release was preceded by the singles "Happy Anywhere" and "Minimum Wage".
 On September 7, 2022, Shelton announced his 18-date Back to the Honky Tonk Tour.
-Carly Pearce and Jackson Dean will join Shelton as opening acts for the tour.
+Carly Pearce and Jackson Dean were to join Shelton as opening acts for the tour.

 On October 4, 2022, Shelton sold the ownership of his commercially released master recordings from 2001–2019 to Influence Media Partners.

 In December 2022, on season 22 of The Voice, his finalist Bryce Leatherwood was named the winner, securing Shelton his ninth and final win as coach before he retired from the show after the following season.

-2024: New music and label change
+2024–present: New music and label change

-Shelton appears on wife Gwen Stefani's song, "Purple Irises" which was released in February 2024.
+Shelton appears on wife Gwen Stefani's song, "Purple Irises", which was released in February 2024.
 In June 2024, Shelton appeared on Post Malone's album F-1 Trillion on the song "Pour Me a Drink".

 After being with Warner Music Nashville since the beginning of his career, in September 2024, Shelton signed with BMG/BBR Music Group and Wheelhouse Records.
 On November 15, 2024, Shelton released a new single, "Texas".
-In March 2025, Shelton announced his thirteenth album, For Recreational Use Only, which was released on May 9, 2025 and featured two promotional singles, "Let Him in Anyway" and "Stay Country or Die Tryin'" (which was released as the album's second single).
+In March 2025, Shelton announced his 13th album, For Recreational Use Only, which was released on May 9, 2025, and featured two promotional singles, "Let Him in Anyway" and "Stay Country or Die Tryin'", the latter of which was released as the album's second single and became Shelton's 30th number one country single in January 2026, giving him the second most number one country singles on that chart behind Kenny Chesney's 33.
+"Let Him in Anyway" was released as the album's third single in February 2026.